Long Shot (2019 film): Development

 Screenwriter Dan Sterling, who around the early 2010s was working for several television shows, decided to take a break from that field and wanted to pursue a screenwriting career.
 The script, then titled Flarsky, described by producer Evan Goldberg as "a romantic comedy in the vein of Pretty Woman", had been floating around at Point Grey Pictures since its formation, at the time of production on The Green Hornet.
 Seth Rogen loved the script and wanted to make the film with Charlize Theron; according to him, it took about "7 years to get popular enough to work with her".
 Theron eventually agreed to do the film due to her eagerness to work with Rogen.
 Not only did Theron star and produce the movie, but she also helped out Sterling touch up on her character Charlotte.
 When director Jonathan Levine came on board as director, he wanted to make a film as a callback to romantic comedies of the 1980s, like Tootsie and When Harry Met Sally....
-Since the initial draft of the script was written in the early 2010s and the film deals primarily with current political issues, the crew brought in The Post screenwriter Liz Hannah, whose first Hollywood job was at Theron's production company Denver and Delilah Productions, to help polish up and update the script.
+Since the initial draft of the script was written in the early 2010s and the film deals primarily with more recent political issues, the crew brought in The Post screenwriter Liz Hannah, whose first Hollywood job was at Theron's production company Denver and Delilah Productions, to help polish up and update the script.
 They also brought in other consultants to give more authenticity to the script.